 You can use the following video editing techniques, once you have access to the video you would like to comment on.

-Part 2: Making a reaction video with the Picture-in-Picture feature in Filmora9
+Method 1: Making a reaction video with the Picture-in-Picture feature in Filmora

-The first step is to create a new project in Filmora9 and then import the media assets into the editor.
-Besides video clips, you can also add music, pictures or create opening titles and end credits for your reaction video.
+The first step is to create a new project in Filmora and then import the media assets into the editor.
+Besides video clips, you can also add music, pictures, or create opening titles and end credits for your reaction video.

 Place the video you’re reacting to on a video track on the timeline and then add the video of your reaction to the timeline that is directly above the one to which you added the first video clip.
 Click on the top video in the preview window and use the handles that are positioned around the edges of the video to adjust its size.